stas-sultanov/azure-monitor-telemetry/doc/readme.md

 using Azure.Monitor.Telemetry;
 using Azure.Monitor.Telemetry.Publish;

-// Create an HTTP client for the telemetry publisher using var httpClient = new HttpClient();
+// create an HTTP client for the telemetry publisher using var httpClient = new HttpClient();

-// Create a token credential source for authorization var tokenCredential = new DefaultAzureCredential();
+// create a token credential source for authorization var tokenCredential = new DefaultAzureCredential();

-// Create a telemetry publisher with Entra authentication var telemetryPublisher = new HttpTelemetryPublisher
+// create a telemetry publisher with Entra authentication var telemetryPublisher = new HttpTelemetryPublisher
 (
 	httpClient,